The Brightlights: 2008 and break-up

+The Brightlights were reportedly on the verge of becoming one of the biggest exports in modern UK guitar music and were one of the last bands to be offered a large five album deal advance by Jive/Zomba Records, before the label collapsed in 2011.
+However, the band were advised by management to hold out for bigger and better offers and in turn the deal was declined.
+Fashion writers Company Magazine printed a large two page article which predicted the band would become one of the biggest bands in the UK by 2012.
+With the decline in popularity of indie guitar music, combined with the decline of their most popular fanbase platform Myspace, the band were short lived and disbanded in late 2008.

+Later years and 2022 reunion

+The band since gave interviews stating that silent struggles with mental health and well being amongst band members ultimately attributed to the band's demise and they dedicated their album to anybody who suffers mental health conditions.
+The Brightlights represent one of the quickest and most un-documented rise & fall stories in popular band culture of the early noughties.

+There were rumours circulating on social media networks that the band may be organising a comeback gig.
+On 18 November 2022, The Brightlights reformed for a special gig at KU Bar Stockton as part of their 20th Birthday celebrations.
+They then played a homecoming gig at Grimsby Docks Academy venue on 22 November that year.
+They have remained inactive since.

 Releases

 The Brightlights were the first established band signed to Distiller Records, a label owned by Samuel Dyson, son of James Dyson.
 They released their debut single, "Inspired By", on 7" vinyl and download on 5 November 2007.
 Reviews were generally favourable.
 The video for the single was filmed in the band's hometown of Grimsby on the eastern coast of England.
 It was directed by Jay Burridge who has also worked on a video for Hot Chip.
 It features Shane Meadows cult drama This Is England's star Thomas Turgoose.

-Prolific DJs such as Zane Lowe, Colin Murray and Steve Lamacq have positively commented on the band's releases.
+Prolific DJs such as Zane Lowe, Colin Murray and Steve Lamacq positively commented on the band's releases.
 Their first single entered the UK Indie Chart at No. 2 on 11 November 2007.